LONDON 22ND NOVEMBER 2014 CONFIRMED!

 From 9am until late afternoon, Start waves of up to 400 people will depart every 15 minutes to tackle the Survival course.
 The entry numbers will again be capped at 10,000, so make sure you get that entry in fast – November may seem like a long way away but it’s sold out every year!
 The route will again feature around 10k of running with over 20 obstacle zones en route, packing nearly 100 pieces of equipment throughout.

-As darkness descends, we hope to be switching on the floodlights once more and staging our Survival by Night 5k.
-(Launching in Spring 2014).
+As darkness descends, we’ll to be switching on the floodlights once more and staging our Survival by Night 5k.
 This will be an action-packed 5k and will feature 90% of the obstacle content of the 10km.
 Scroll down to read more about the Night-time event.

 All this Survivin’ is thirsty work.
 We will be building a colossal beer tent at the event site once more.
 Our monster tent is a cracking place to cheer on fellow Survivors as they weave their way through the key carry, running inside the tent while you sample our wares from the huge event bars.
 The bar tent in London is our biggest of the series and has an amazing atmosphere inside.
 You you helped us smash through 100 kegs of ice cold lager 50 casks of Rat Race Blonde ale in 2013.
 Keep on supping!